vinaygopinath/androidtutorial/app/views/concept_lessons/_android_hello_world.html.md

 ### Screen 5

 <br/>
-<%= image_tag "hello-android/screen5.png", alt: "New Application Activity Config", title: "New Application Activity Config" %>
+<%= image_tag "hello-android/screen5.png", alt: "Android Hello World New Application Activity Config", title: "Android Hello World New Application Activity Config" %>

 This screen is an Activity configuration screen.
 Since you asked ADT to create an activity for you, this screen helps you in configuring relevant options.